IUrreta/MotoGPace/_pages/about.md

 # Who am I?

 Hello!
-I'm Ignacio, a master's student who enjoys doing Data Analysis and who has a passion for MotoGP (and motorsport in general).
+I'm Ignacio, a master's graduate who enjoys doing Data Analysis and who has a passion for MotoGP (and motorsport in general).
 I've always been fascinated by the world of motor racing and the insights that data can bring to it.
 In fact, I'm a bit of a nerd when it comes to data, enjoying loking and analyzing data for hours aboutn topics I'm interested in.

 ## My Skills and Experience